LordOfMice/hidusbf/README.md

   3. Install my driver HIDUSBF.SYS.
 For this purpose execute SETUP.EXE (there should also be .INF and .SYS files UNZIPPED).
 Click [Install Service].
+  You may see quick flash of installation process, or you may not see anything, because this process is really fast.
+  It doesn't matter, the subsequent installation of the filter does to verify that the service is actually installed, so move on to the next step, which is to install the filter on the device (Filter On Device).

   In case of HIDUSBF service wasn't installed through SETUP.EXE (button [Install Service]) you may try to do this by OS